What does the Bible say about Generosity? 5 Powerful Bible Verses

 Because of Chungo, learning how to be more generous became a goal.

-I have always wondered how someone so young, who owned so little could demonstrate the answer to, ‘what is generosity?’.
+It is humbling that someone so young, who owned so little could quietly answer, ‘what is generosity?’.

 He demonstrated the Biblical principle that you experience more joy by giving than receiving.